adammaj1/parameter_external_angle/README.md

 ## trace external ray outwards on the parameter plane
->"mostly adopted a calculation method (of the external angle is) to trace the curve of the external ray" Souichiro-Ikebe ( automatic tranlsation)
+>"mostly adopted a calculation method (of the external angle is) to trace the curve of the external ray"

+Souichiro-Ikebe ( automatic translation)

 >testing shows the original atan2() is only accurate to around 16 bits bit collection when passing dwell bands is much more accurate